Sharklet Antibacterial Armour

 Sharklet antibacterial denticles

 Shark Denticles.
-Image: Jorge Ceballos & Erin Dillon.
+Image: Jorge Ceballos and Erin Dillon.

 SEM (Scanning electron microscope) images of shark dermal denticles from left to right: 1) a blacknose shark (Carcharhinus acronotus), 2) a scalloped hammerhead (Sphyrna lewini) and 3) a nurse shark (Ginglymostoma cirratum).
 All the denticles were isolated from pieces of skin excised from preserved museum specimens.
 Scale bar = 100µm.